AlejLr/Social-Media-Emotion-Analysis-Dashboard/README.md

 - Toxicity classifier
 - Faster fetching and demo datasets
 - Improved Dashboard UX and better quality charts
-- More insights and dinamic generation
+- More insights and dynamic generation

 ### ✅ v2.5 Deployment

-- Deploy the project on Google Cloud
+- Deploy a demo of the project on Google Cloud

 ### v3 Platform Integration